leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

-_Capitalist Realism: Is There No Alternative?_ by Mark Fisher illustrates an imagination landscape infected by capitalist _ideology_ and provides tools for navigating "collective fiction" which reinforce it.
+_Capitalist Realism: Is There No Alternative?_ by Mark Fisher illustrates an imagination landscape infected by capitalist _ideology_ and provides tools for navigating "collective fiction" which reinforces it.

 Recommended to me by a friend at LRC.
-I thought this book would be relevant to LRC because it introduces many frameworks useful for deciphering our preconceptions about systems of organization.
-The book centralizes capitalism, but it can also easily be appropriated to a number of things.
+I thought this book would be useful to LRC because it introduces of those tools which can decipher our preconceptions about systems of organization, enabling us to both think outside the box, while having the diagnostics and caveats to guide us on our periless journey to increasingly larger scale leaderless systems of organization in the real world.

-Capitalist Realism perpetuates itself with _ideology_, it is through _the big Other_ which capitalist ideology is reinforced:
+Capitalist Realism perpetuates itself with _ideology_.

-  * The imaginary of perpetual growth
-  * The symbolic of work and consumption
-  * The real of exploitation and environmental destruction

 My favorite explaination of "ideology" is Zizek's tongue-in-cheek extension of [Donald Rumsfeld's "amateur philosophizing,"](http://archive.defense.gov/Transcripts/Transcript.aspx?TranscriptID=2636):

 > Reports that say that something hasn't happened are always interesting to